seamapi/docs/docs/api-clients/devices/list-unmanaged-devices.md

 ---

 An unmanaged device has a limited set of visible properties, a subset of supported events, and may not be controlled.
+Any access codes on an unmanaged device will be unmanaged.
 Convert it to a managed device to control it with Seam.

 # List Unmanaged Devices